elhui2/Reboot-Project/README.md

 ### Changes in this version
 - Pages with custom page_type==work are loaded into homepage
+- Make a custom layout for pages with page_type==work

 ### TODO:
-- Make a custom layout for pages with page_type==work
+- Layout of categories and blog page